-Joseph M. Arias, Assistant Professor of Theology, Dean of Students
+Joseph M. Arias, Associate Professor of Theology, Dean of Students

 S.T.D., The Catholic University of America

 S.T.L., S.T.B., Pontifical Faculty of the Immaculate Conception, Dominican House of Studies

 Dr. Arias is the faculty advisor for students concentrating in moral theology.
 He has presented scholarly papers at meetings of The Research Center for Biblical Thomism at Nicolaus Copernicus University, Torun, Poland, the Thomas Instituut te Utrecht, Netherlands, the Mariological Society of America, the Fellowship of Catholic Scholars, and the International Association for the Philosophy of Law and Social Philosophy, among others.
 Dr. Arias has published articles in the National Catholic Bioethics Quarterly, The Linacre Quarterly: The Journal of the Catholic Medical Association, Marian Studies, Homiletic & Pastoral Review, and Crisis Magazine.

 Salvatore J. Ciresi, Lecturer in Theology